arundquist/synchronous-dashboard-with-jitsi/README.md

 }
 ```

-Here's the code I use to get the url for a new Google Drawing:
+Here's the code I use to get the url for a new Google Drawing and send it to all participants:
 ```javascript
 const getNew=async () =>
 {